Surrey Chapter UK Fund Raising Events

 Showed here recovering after the ride is club Director Steve Whitmore (on the left) with Susan Stevenson of the Cock Inn and Mark Newman the main event organiser.

-It was all a very moving but happy experience in September 2010 to be able to present a cheque for £32,054.61p to Major Teri Mason at The Cock Inn on behalf of the members of Surrey Chapter UK.
+It was all a very moving but happy experience when in the following September we were able to present a cheque for £32,054.61p to Major Teri Mason at The Cock Inn on behalf of the members of Surrey Chapter UK.
 It was used to buy a Gait Analysis machine to maximise the recovery rate and walking abilities of amputees.

 The money was donated or raised by all the members, especially those who rode with us on the day.
 However, with her incredible total of nearly £6,000 Foxy Lebeau deserves a special mention and she and her twin sister Pat volunteered to be the front ladies for the press photos wearing their SCUK tee shirts.